fluffysquirrels/framed-rs/decode/README.md

 A command line utility to decode data encoded with the `framed` crate.

+Clone this repository then run `framed-rs/bin/decode_typed` to use the tool.

 ## framed-rs/bin/decode_typed

 This command decodes a serialized struct encoded with the